310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 {% bubble Hokuto %}
 “Fufu, you're unusually confident of yourself, Yuuki.
 It feels reassuring.”

-“As long as we’re all looking in the same direction—looking forward—we’ll be able to break through any wall, and charge onwards.
+“As long as we’re all looking in the same direction — looking forward — we’ll be able to break through any wall, and charge onwards.
 We can go anywhere.”
 {% endbubble %}

 {% bubble Wataru %}